 A detailed breakdown allows you to see patterns you might otherwise miss.
 For example, you might discover that a specific product’s packaging consistently triggers additional handling fees.
 With the right reporting and KPIs, you can pinpoint your most expensive surcharges and start building a targeted plan to reduce them.

-Use Invoice Audits to Find and Recover Fees
+Find and Recover Fees with Invoice Audits

 Carrier invoices are notoriously complex, and billing errors happen more often than you might think.
 It’s crucial to review your invoices every month to ensure surcharges are applied correctly and follow any caps you’ve negotiated.
 A fee that’s misapplied across thousands of shipments can add up to a significant overspend.
 Manually checking every line item is nearly impossible for high-volume shippers, which is why many businesses turn to automated solutions.